cervonwong/sona-flutter/README.md

 # Sona

-Sona is a cross-platform education app which helps you remember facts easier, developed with Flutter.
+Sona is a cross-platform educational app which helps you remember facts easier, developed with Flutter.

- - This project is still in development, there is no stable releases yet.
+ - This project is still in the early stages of development.
+There are no stable releases yet.
- - This is my first Flutter project, please feel free to give me any tips about my code.
+ - This is my first Flutter project, please feel free to provide any constructive feedback on my code.